Everything You Need to Know About the HPAT

 How often can I sit HPAT?

 HPAT is administered once per year.
-You can sit HPAT as many times as you like, as long as you are in your final year of schooling or thereafter.
+You can sit HPAT, once per year, for as many years as you like, as long as you are in your final year of schooling or thereafter.

 What is being tested in the HPAT?